ktrussell/MowPlan/README.md

 Generates a polygonal pattern of waypoints from outside in for autonomous mowing from a Mission Planner waypoint file containing a single polygon.

-Command line example: ./mowplan.exe inwaypointfilename outwaypointfilename inch-spacing CW Last parameter should be "CW" or "CCW" to indicate desired diretion of travel.
+Command line example: ./mowplan.exe inwaypointfilename outwaypointfilename inch-spacing CW

+Last parameter must be "CW" or "CCW" to indicate desired direction of travel.

 Example command lines:
  	./mowplan.exe rectangle.waypoints out.waypoints 54 CCW --> will process rectangle.waypoints and generate out.waypoints with
     passes in a counterclockwise fashion that are 54 inches apart.